 Your desk job might not be giving you room to grow in your career.
-Maybe sitting in a cubicle punching numbers is putting you to sleep, but you have a passion for business.
+You have a passion for business, but sitting in a cubicle punching numbers is putting you to sleep.
 You get excited when people discuss innovative ideas and creative solutions.
 Moving up the ranks to an executive’s office might seem like an impossible stretch, but is it?

-Major international and multinational companies want experienced and educated employees representing them.
-Does this mean you can only score a position at a large firm when you reach middle-age?
+Major international and multinational companies want experienced, educated employees representing them.
+Does this mean you can only score a position at a large firm when you reach middle age?
 Not at all.
 The ideal candidate might have a mix of education, experience and a youthful perspective on economic trends.

-Here are a few tricks to be a shoo-in for your dream job in international business:
+Here are a few tips to help you become the sure choice for your dream job in international business:

-- Take advantage of any internships and small business positions you can obtain while you are in college.
-That way, you have a resume full of experience right out of the gate to make it easier for you to land a promising entry-level position at a company.
+Take advantage of any internships and small business positions you can obtain while you're in college.
+That way, you'll have a resume full of experience when you apply for post-graduate employment.

-- Be tech savvy!
-If that means taking some extra computer courses to stay up-to-date on the latest programs used in the workplace, then do it.
-International businesses stay connected largely through technology, so this is a skill set that is expected by industry professionals.
+If that means taking some extra computer courses to stay up to date on the latest programs used in the workplace, then do it.
+International businesses stay connected largely through technology, so this skill set is expected by industry professionals.

-- Be a trend spotter.
-Spotting market trends and keeping a fresh outlook on innovation is something that will distinguish you from the other applicants.
+Your abilities to spot market trends and keep a fresh outlook on innovation will distinguish you from the other applicants.

-- Earn your MBA.
 A master’s degree can give you a career advantage and expertise in a field.
-An MBA helps you focus on areas of business you want to specialize in.
+An MBA helps you focus on areas of business in which you want to specialize.
 Bring your A-game, and be prepared to pull out all the stops to make yourself a competitive candidate.